 - 1. An art smock for protection from paint, glue etc., in the art room.
-A smock should have elastic in the sleeves and around the neck and should open down the back so that the child can put it on unaided, with nothing to do up.
+A smock should open down the back so that the child can put it on unaided, with nothing to do up.
 A cut down shirt with the collar removed is suitable.
 An old T-shirt is also suitable. - 2.
 A book bag for the protection of 'take home' books and library books.
 These are available through the school.
-Children commencing in other year levels are encouraged to purchase one.
+Children commencing in year levels other than Prep are encouraged to purchase one.